A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: New Security Issues and Challenges of B5G Due to XAI

 \subsubsection{Introduction}

-Many attacks that already exist target ML models: adversarial ML attacks~\cite{biggio2018wild}. \textit{Membership inference} and \textit{model extraction}~\cite{juuti2019prada} attacks compromise the confidentiality of the training data and the ML model respectively. \textit{Model poisoning} and \textit{model evasion} attacks (a.k.a. adversarial examples) compromise the integrity of the ML model and its predictions.
-A common characteristic of adversarial ML attacks is that their effectiveness increases as the attacker's knowledge about the ML model and its decision process increase.
+Many existing attacks target ML models: adversarial ML attacks~\cite{biggio2018wild}. \textit{Membership inference} and \textit{model extraction}~\cite{juuti2019prada} attacks compromise the confidentiality of the training data and the ML model respectively. \textit{Model poisoning} and \textit{model evasion} attacks (a.k.a. adversarial examples) compromise the integrity of the ML model and its predictions.
+A common characteristic of adversarial ML attacks is their effectiveness increases as the attacker's knowledge about the ML model and its decision process increases.
 Consequently, the obfuscation of ML models' decision process, by making it a \textit{black-box}, is an effective defense to mitigate adversarial ML attacks~\cite{papernot2017practical}.

-When attackers deobfuscate the models with explanations, the decision process of black-box ML models can reveal helpful information to an attacker, as depicted in Figure~\ref{fig:whitebox}.
-The information produced by explainable ML techniques can be used for designing more effective black-box attacks~\cite{kuppa2021adversarial}.
-An attacker can increase the effectiveness of membership inference, model extraction, poisoning, and evasion attacks against black-box ML models can through unconstrained explanations obtained from the services.
+In the context of ORAN, core, and edge networks of 5G and beyond, security concerns arise when attackers attempt to deobfuscate the models with explanations.
+This process can potentially reveal sensitive information about the decision-making process of black-box ML models, as illustrated in Figure~\ref{fig:whitebox}.
+Explainable ML techniques can inadvertently aid attackers in designing more effective black-box attacks~\cite{kuppa2021adversarial}.

+For instance, attackers can leverage the information produced by explanations to enhance their capabilities in membership inference, model extraction, poisoning, and evasion attacks against black-box ML models within these network components.
+Explanations can provide insights into the crucial features influencing model predictions, allowing attackers to refine their strategies for crafting perturbations and evading or poisoning the models.

-The explanation provided for an ML model prediction can help an attacker to get a sample misclassified intentionally.
-The essential features in predicting the sample's output can help narrow the attacker's scope in generating perturbation.
-Nevertheless, the attacker will have to iteratively modify these features, using the feedback from the model predictions supported with explanations, to evade/poison the models eventually.
+Moreover, the explanations accompanying ML model predictions can support attackers in intentionally misclassifying a sample.
+By identifying essential features that influence the model's output, attackers can iteratively modify these features based on feedback from the model predictions supported by explanations.
+This iterative process enables attackers to gradually refine their techniques, ultimately evading the models deployed within the networks of 5G and beyond.